jumogehn/vimrc/README.md

 http://stackoverflow.com/

-This means that the original author of this script is uncertain except Changwoo Baek(www.iamroot.org)
+This means that the original authors of this script are uncertain except Changwoo Baek(www.iamroot.org)

 So the license is uncertain.